mlengenfelder/GEO888/README.md

 <em>How can we measure wildfire risk in Europe and track change over time considering ecological value, vulnerability and policy goals to prioritize protection of important ecosystems?</em>
 </blockquote>

 # Setup Instructions

+> [!IMPORTANT]
+> Carefully read the setup instructions before proceeding and running any notebooks!

 <details>